Skip to content

 }

-Note the LayerVersionArn key that I highlighted above.
-We will use the key to bundle the Node.js agent Lambda layer into our Lambda functions if we want to deploy our Lambda function directly from the AWS CLI.
+Note the LayerVersionArn key that was highlighted above, the key will be required for attaching the created Lambda layer to Lambda functions with the AWS CLI.

 Share the Lambda layer to your application

-Add the Node.js agent Lambda layer to your application from the AWS Console
+Add the Node.js agent Lambda layer to your application via the AWS Console

 Environment variables